 WHAT DO THEY EAT?...

 Mini Pig Food or Potbelly pig food that can be bought at your local Tractor Supply Store, farm store, or ordered online.
 Mazuri Mini Pig-Youth is a good food.
 They also get fresh grass and hay and fruit and vegetables .
-For a wonderful selection of supplements,food and supplies I recommend going to www.healthypigs.com
+For a wonderful selection of supplements,food and supplies I recommend going to www.healthypigs.com (healthy pigs is not in service right now but will hopefully be back up and running soon)

 WHAT TOYS DO THEY LIKE?...